GeoffAWaddington/CSI30Wiki/CSI-Overview.md

 * Works with any MIDI, MCU or OSC device
 * Allows multiple surfaces to work as an integrated system
+* Control Reaper and plugins
-* Support files include starting points for many common surfaces
+* Support files include starting points for many common surfaces and example FX mappings
-* Highly customizable (text based surface files have a relatively small learning curve)
+* Highly customizable (text-based surface files have a relatively small learning curve)
+* Includes color support on X-Touch, FaderPort8/16, MIDI Fighter Twister, and OSC surfaces
+* Can create custom encoder response curves
-* Mac and PC support
+* Mac and PC support (no Linux)
 * Open-source project (contributions accepted)

 ## High-level Concepts